John Abbott: Early involvement

 In 1849, he signed the Montreal Annexation Manifesto calling for Canada to join the United States, an action which he regretted later as a youthful error.
 He eventually joined the Loyal Orange Lodge of British North America, well known as a pro-British organization.
-Abbott first ran for Canada's Legislative Assembly in 1857 in the Argenteuil district, northwest of Montreal.
+Abbott first ran for the Legislative Assembly of the Province of Canada in 1857 in the Argenteuil district, northwest of Montreal.
 Defeated, he challenged the election results on the grounds of voting list irregularities and was eventually awarded the seat in 1860.
 He served as solicitor general for Lower Canada (Quebec) representing the liberal administration of John Sandfield Macdonald and Louis Sicotte, from 1862 until 1863.
 He reluctantly supported Canada's confederation, fearing the reduction of the political power of Lower Canada's English-speaking minority.
 In 1865, he converted to a conservative.
 His proposal to protect the electoral borders of 12 English Quebec constituencies was eventually incorporated into the British North America Act, 1867.

 National politics

+Abbott in 1870 as Dean of Law at McGill University.

 Abbott was elected to the House of Commons in 1867 as member for Argenteuil.
 He was removed from his seat by petition in 1874 following his involvement in the Pacific Scandal.
 He narrowly lost the 1878 election, then won in February 1880, only to have his victory declared void because of bribery allegations.
 He was, however, subsequently elected in a by-election in August 1881.
 In 1887, Macdonald appointed him to the Senate.
 He served as Leader of the Government in the Senate from May 12, 1887, to October 30, 1893 (including his term as prime minister) and as Minister without Portfolio in Macdonald's cabinet.
 He also served two one-year terms as mayor of Montreal from 1887 to 1889.